ilkay87/EAD2019/README.md

 ### Dependencies
 The training of the model is done using the [Keras Retinanet implementation](https://github.com/fizyr/keras-retinanet)
-- Install using: "pip install keras-resnet"
+- Keras-resnet needs to be installed using: "pip install keras-resnet"

 ### Trained Model
 The trained Keras model can be downloaded from the [Google Drive link](https://drive.google.com/file/d/1WhM7KQJUlh-zWcpNRIFEoE_CV0SMLLFv/view?usp=sharing)